swcarpentry/training-course/materials.md

 *   Binkley et al: [The Effect of Identifier Style on Effort and Comprehension][14]
 *   Chen at al: [A Pattern Language for Screencasting][15]
-*   Cherubini et al: [Let&#8217;s Go to the Whiteboard: How and Why Software Developers Use Drawings][16]
+*   Cherubini et al: [Let's Go to the Whiteboard: How and Why Software Developers Use Drawings][16]
 *   Clark & Libarkin: [Designing a mixed-methods research instrument and scoring rubric to investigate individuals’ conceptions of plate tectonics][17]
 *   Crouch & Mazur: [Peer Instruction: Ten years of experience and results][18]
 *   Daniel: [Making Sense of MOOCs][19]
-*   Dunlosky et al: [Improving Students&#8217; Learning With Effective Learning Techniques: Promising Directions From Cognitive and Educational Psychology][20]
+*   Dunlosky et al: [Improving Students' Learning With Effective Learning Techniques: Promising Directions From Cognitive and Educational Psychology][20]
 *   Gioia: [The Aesthetics of Imperfection][21]
 *   Hake: [Interactive-engagement vs traditional methods: A six-thousand-student survey of mechanics test data for introductory physics courses][22]
 *   Hannay et al: [How Do Scientists Develop and Use Scientific Software?][23]